If you’re not feeling well and wondering if you have COVID-19, take a moment to consider your symptoms.

 - Sore throat

-- Some people might have vomiting and diarrhea, though this is more common in children than adults.
+- Diarrhea, though with flu this is more common in children than adults

 What should you do if you're sick?